shoaibali/apache2-mod_auth_memcookie/README.md

 Fork to support SimpleSAMLphp and Apache 2.4

 Takes a session cookie, looks this up in Memcache.
-Sets REMOTE_User to UserName value in session.
+Sets REMOTE_USER to UserName value in session.
 Optionally  Takes all the other session values and sticks them in X_* env vars and HTTP headers.

 ## Configure Apache:

     # Configuration example for using auth_memcookie module
-    LoadModule auth_memcookie_module /usr/lib/apache2/modules/mod_auth_memcookie.so
+    LoadModule mod_auth_memcookie_module /usr/lib/apache2/modules/mod_auth_memcookie.so

     <IfModule auth_memcookie.c>
       <Location /some_service>